Education in Lebanon: Tertiary Education

 The highest-ranked universities in Lebanon include the American University of Beirut (AUB), the Lebanese American University (LAU), the Saint Joseph University of Beirut (USJ), the Lebanese University (LU), the University of Balamand (UOB), the Université Saint-Esprit de Kaslik (USEK), Beirut Arab University (BAU), the American University of Science and Technology (AUST), the Lebanese International University (LIU), and the Notre Dame University - Louaize (NDU).
 QS Top Universities ranks AUB second in the Arab world.

 Not all private higher educational institutions in Lebanon consider SAT I or SAT II for undergraduate admissions.
 The majority require a local entrance test prepared by these individual higher educational institutions.
-In most times, the entrance test is a placement test.
+In most cases, the entrance test is a placement test.
 The main requirement for undergraduate admissions for Lebanese students is the secondary-school leaving certificate called the Baccalaureate II or more recently the International Baccalaureate.
 However, students with a foreign nationality are admitted to private higher education institutions that pattern after the American system of higher education as Freshman students in case they do not have an equivalence to the Baccalaureate II.
 In case they obtain an equivalence from the Ministry of Education and Higher Education, they are admitted as sophomore students.
 As for the Lebanese University, which is the only public higher educational institution in Lebanon, students are admitted to undergraduate programs based on the Baccalaureate II certificate.
 A number of faculties at the Lebanese University, such as the Faculty of Sciences, require further testing for selectivity based on entrance tests (concours) prepared and administered by this faculty.

 AUB established in 1866 by the American Board of Commissioners for Foreign Missions.

 Entrance to the Medical Sciences Campus of Saint Joseph University of Beirut.
 The university was founded in 1875 by French Jesuit missionaries.

 Holy Spirit University of Kaslik, or Université Saint-Esprit de Kaslik, founded by the Lebanese Maronite Order (LMO) in 1938.

 NDU, founded by the Maronite Order of The Holy Virgin Mary in 1978.

 American University of Science and Technology, founded in Achrafieh in 1989.